Ofsted: what you need to know as a childcare professional

 You can get an unlimited fine or be sent to prison or both if you provide childminding or daycare service without being registered.

-Those only on the Childcare register are inspected at random, with 1 in 10 being inspected per year selected on a proportionate and risk basis, rather than as a result of a prescribed inspection cycle.
+Those providers who are only on the Childcare register are inspected at random, with one in 10 being inspected per year, selected on a proportionate and risk basis, rather than as a result of a specific inspection cycle.
 If you are a nanny Ofsted will ask the occupier of the home where you work for permission to carry out the inspection.

 All registered childminders in England on the Early Years Register must deliver and are inspected against the Early Years Foundation Stage (EYFS).